yenif/david_hasselhaas/README.md

 ## Agent Configuration

-Each agent in the HAAS is defined by the following parameters:
+Each agent in the HAAS is defined by the following components:

-### Functions
+### Tools

-Agents are equipped with a set of functions that enable them to perform their designated roles.
-These functions include API interactions, internal process management, and the ability to spawn additional agents if required.
+Tools are core functionalities that agents use to perform actions and operations within their domain.
+These base Tools have mostly unrestricted access and are key to the agent's capabilities.

-### Files
+### Filters

-Agents have access to a selection of files that serve as their knowledge base, providing them with the information necessary to carry out their tasks effectively.
+Filters are wrappers around Tools that audit, restrict, or augment the function of these Tools.
+They can be used to implement access controls, operational constraints, or other restrictions as required.
+Filters enable a flexible and dynamic security model that pairs well with the hierarchical nature of HAAS.

 ### Instructions